Odegaard won't return to Real Madrid, claims Real Sociedad president | Goal.com

 Odegaard had scored seven goals and provided eight assists in 28 games this season before the campaign was suspended due to the coronavirus pandemic.

-He helped Sociedad reach the Copa del Rey final, in which they are due to face Basque rivals Athletic Bilbao, but Aperribay is unclear when the decider could be held.
+He helped Sociedad reach the Copa del Rey final, in which they are due to face Basque rivals Athletic Club, but Aperribay is unclear when the decider could be held.

 "It is not easy to organise a final in a short time.
 I see that as impossible.
 We have no knowledge of any date," he said.